-When did scientists discover stem cells were present in umbilical cord blood?
+When did scientists discover umbilical cord blood stem cells?

 In 1974, scientists discovered stem cells and progenitor cells in human umbilical cord blood.
 However, it wasn’t until 1982 that doctors realised umbilical cord blood could be used as a source of transplantable hematopoietic stem (HSC) and progenitor (HPC) cells.
 A groundbreaking paper called ‘Human umbilical cord blood as a potential source of transplantable hematopoietic stem/progenitor cells’ was published in 1989.
 This paper proved that umbilical cord blood was a viable source of stem cells for transplantation.